apl-ocean-engineering/arena_camera_ros/arena_camera/README.md

 # ROS-Driver for Lucid Cameras using the Arena SDK

+**Project Status:**  This software is a work in progress.
+At present the streaming node is functional with the sample cameras which are available to us (a [PHX122S](https://thinklucid.com/product/phoenix-12-2-mp-imx226/) and a [TRI054S](https://thinklucid.com/product/triton-5-mp-imx490/) for testing HDR modes).
+The polled node is not functional.

 **developed by Magazino GmbH, using the arena Software Camera Suite by Lucid AG**

 Based on the upstream [Arena Camera Driver](https://github.com/lucidvisionlabs/arena_camera_ros) by Magazino GmbH, this node has been heavily modified for structure and stability.

 This package offers many functions of the Lucid arena API inside the ROS-Framwork.
-This version focuses on the GigE cameras although it should be largely applicable to USB 3.0 cameras (we just don't have the hardware to test).
+This version focuses on the GigE cameras although it should be largely applicable to USB 3.0 cameras (but we don't have the hardware to test).

 This package includes two node/nodelets: